Anomalies

 The Activity Feed shows the history of the anomaly, starting at the time it was detected.
 As more systems are found to have the anomaly, or as systems move to the recovered category, the FQDNs display in the Activity Feed.
 An entry is also added to the feed when an assignee is added.

-When more than 10 systems are added to the anomaly or moved to recovered, a Show Systems button displays in the Activity Feed.
+When an anomaly is detected, and when more than 10 systems are added to the anomaly or moved to recovered, a Show Systems button displays in the Activity Feed.
 When you click Show Systems, it filters the Systems table to show those systems.
-Use the drop down list at the top of the Systems table to clear this filter.
+Use the drop down list at the top of the Systems table to make another selection to clear this filter.

 Possible Events in the Activity Feed